 While we at MemorialCare Health System have made tremendous progress in this arena, we must partner with all of you to ensure patient technologies move from access for the few to a necessity for all sectors of the health care industry.

-Marcia Manker is the CEO of Orange Coast Memorial Medical Center in Fountain Valley.
-Steve Geidt is the CEO of Saddleback Memorial Medical Center in Laguna Hills and San Clemente.
+Marcia Manker is the CEO of Orange Coast Memorial Medical Center in Fountain Valley and Saddleback Memorial Medical Center in Laguna Hills.